 At such conference, the student and parent/guardian will be subject to questioning by the principal and will be entitled to question staff involved in the matter being grieved.
-The principal will issue a decision in writing after the informal conference.

 After exhausting this remedy, the parent/guardian and student will have the right, upon two (2) school business days' prior notice, to present a written and/or oral grievance to the superintendent or designee.
-Request for the grievance must be received by the school district within five (5) school business days from the date the principal provided the written decision after the informal conference.

-If the grievance is not resolved, the parent/guardian and student, upon two (2) school business days' prior notice, will have the right to request the school board review and reconsider the district's decision.
+If the grievance is not resolved, the parent/guardian and student, upon two (2) school business days' prior notice, have the right to present a written or oral grievance to the board during its next regular meeting, or at a meeting held within 30 days, whichever is earlier.
+A closed meeting may be held for considering the grievance.
 The board will notify the parent and student of its response to the grievance within ten (10) school business days after the date when the grievance was presented.
 The disciplinary action will continue notwithstanding implementation of the grievance procedure, unless the principal, superintendent, or board elects to postpone such action.
-The request for the school board to hear the grievance must be received by the school district within ten (10) school business days from the date the school district provided the written notice for the right to be heard in the grievance conference.